bergran/websockets_starlette_example/README.md

 * `/chat` ChatView.
 It's chat view where will connect to the Websocket view and list all messages incoming from all users.
 * `/ws` WebsocketView.
 It's the interface where clients will connect to the chat.

+# Extra

+I created a 2 example scripts to explain how works pub sub redis and example how to publish messages to any channel, in our case, over __ALL__ channel send some random jsons

+* `test_pub_sub`: It's an implementation how works pub sub into a script
+* `test_send_messages`: Send 5 messages with sleep into __ALL__ channel to simulate
+that other node sends messages and communicates.

 # Author

 Ángel Berhó(Bergran)